-Why am I Still Getting Texts from a Blocked Number
+Why am I Still Getting Texts from a Blocked Number?

 Image Source: freepik.com

-How to stop receiving messages from blocked numbers
+[Fixed] How to stop receiving messages from blocked numbers

 In this post, we have made an effort to detail the various ways in which you can address this issue.
 The steps are not complicated in any way.
 If you pay attention to each of these instructions, you should be fine.

-Method 1 – Report messages to your mobile network provider
+4. Report messages to your mobile network provider

-It’s possible that people are growing smarter, but mobile service providers are also getting better at recognizing phone numbers and blocking them.
+Mobile service providers are also getting better at recognizing phone numbers and blocking them.

 If you report suspicious or spam messages to your carrier, you are helping to protect yourself and others from future texting scams that are identical to the one you just reported.
 Customers of AT&T, Verizon, or T-Mobile may do this task by simply sending a spam message to the number 7726.